 VII.
-GEOLOGY AND SOILS Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. x ii) Strong seismic ground shaking? Х iii) Seismic-related ground failure, including liquefaction? х iv) Landslides? Х b) Result in substantial soil erosion or the loss of topsoil? х c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? х d) Be located on expansive soil, as defined in Table 18- 1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? х e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? x f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?
-X
+GEOLOGY AND SOILS Would the project: Significant Project Impact Not Identified Substantial New Consistent with GPU Impact by GPU EIR Information EIR a) Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State х Geologist for the area or based on other substantial ~ evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42. ii) Strong seismic ground shaking? Х iii) Seismic-related ground failure, including х liquefaction? ~ iv) Landslides? Х b) Result in substantial soil erosion or the loss of topsoil?
+X c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? x d) Be located on expansive soil, as defined in Table 18- 1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? x e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? x f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? x

-Discussion: The GPU EIR determined that impacts to Geology and Soils resulting from implementation of the General Plan are less than significant.
-Existing Goal One, Policy Three, Implementation Measure 1 of the General Plan Safety Element requires enforcement of the Alquist-Priolo Earthquake Fault Zoning Act, which prohibits most construction intended for human occupancy across an active fault trace and strictly regulates construction near an active fault.
+The GPU EIR determined that impacts to Geology and Soils resulting from implementation of the General Discussion: Plan are less than significant.
+Existing Goal One, Policy Three, Implementation Measure 1 of the General Plan Safety Element requires enforcement of the Alguist-Priolo Earthquake Fault Zoning Act, which prohibits most construction intended for human occupancy across an active fault trace and strictly regulates construction near an active fault.
 As contained in Chapter 5 of the General Plan Support Documentation, the areas of the County subject to significant geologic hazard are located in the Diablo Range, west of Interstate 5; however, as per the California Building Code, all of Stanislaus County is located within a geologic hazard zone (Seismic Design Category D, E, or F) and a soils test may be required at building permit application.
 Results from the soils test will determine if unstable or expansive soils or soils susceptible to liquefaction are present.
 If such soils are present, special engineering of the structure will be required to compensate for the soil deficiency.
 The County has updated its General Plan to require that all construction in the County comply with the California Building Code.
 In addition, the General Plan has added private roads to the types of roads that should be designed to minimize landslide risks.
 If structures were built in areas susceptible to liquefaction, the foundations could fail and cause damage or collapse of the structure.
-Compliance with the federal and local erosion-related regulations applicable to the
+Compliance with the federal and local erosion-related regulations applicable to the General Plan buildout, i.e., the Storm Water Pollution Prevention Program (SWPPP) that is developed for the site and the requirements of the County's municipal code, would ensure that the construction activities do not result in significant erosion.